digital-asset/daml-cheat-sheet/_includes/en/JavaScript.md

-DAML ledgers expose a unified API for interaction.
+Daml ledgers expose a unified API for interaction.

 The following describes how to interact with a ledger using the <a href="https://www.typescriptlang.org"> TypeScript </a> libraries `@daml/ledger`, `@daml/react` in a